dominiclai/book-helloworld/README.md

-Getting Started with OpenShift Sample Application
+Trying simple JSP page under OpenShift
 ====================

-This is a sample application for the book, Getting Started with OpenShift
+This is a sample page to try COMP4321's JSP Tutorial (Lab 4, example 1)